edulinq/py-canvas/README.md

 python3 -m canvas.cli.group.list-groups 'My Grouping'
 ```

+### List Membership in a Grouping

-To list each group as a tab-separated row, use the `-t` / `--table` option:
+To list the users inside each group within a grouping, use the `canvas.cli.group.list-grouping-membership` tool.
+For example:
 ```
-python3 -m canvas.cli.group.list-groups --table 12345
+python3 -m canvas.cli.group.list-grouping-membership 12345

+# Or
+python3 -m canvas.cli.group.list-grouping-membership 'My Grouping'
 ```